How Katie Ledecky 'turned the page' from two losses to win gold

 The two events take place on the same day because swimmers are not supposed to be effective enough across two such varied distances to compete in both, according to NBC Olympics.

-To make her victory even sweeter, Ledecky's Team USA teammate Erica Sullivan came in second with the silver.
+To make her victory sweeter, Sullivan came in second with the silver.

-"I'm so glad we could do it in the best possible way," said Ledecky.
+"I'm so glad we could do it in the best possible way," Ledecky said.

 Titmus did not compete in the 1,500-meter freestyle and the rivalry between the two women will no doubt continue.